-Learn more about the types of distributed energy projects or electric/alternative-fuel vehicle infrastructure projects that LPO could support under the Advanced Fossil Energy Projects solicitation.
+Learn more about the types of air pollutant control, distributed energy projects, or electric/alternative-fuel vehicle infrastructure projects that LPO could support under the Advanced Fossil Energy Projects solicitation.

 In addition, an applicant must demonstrate that it has sufficient funds to carry out the project.
 Projects benefitting from certain other federal support may not be able to be supported, as described in the applicable solicitation.